mlherd/donttouchyourface/README.md

     - There are several different tools that you can use to complete this step.
 I used https://github.com/tzutalin/labelImg
     - Follow their instruction to install labelImg then run:
       - ```python3 labelImg.py /home/melih/Desktop/dataset /home/melih/Desktop/dataset/classes.txt```
     - Click on the ```Change Save Dir``` button and choose your dataset directory.
-Because, we want our images and their labels to be in the same directory.
+Because we want our images and their labels to be in the same directory.
     - The default save format is ``Pascal/VOC``, so change it to ``YOLO``.
     - Press on ```w``` to draw a rectangle in the image to label.
     - Select the class type